-4. Second Level Liquidity
+Second Level Liquidity

-The second level of liquidity is where the market-making activity comes in to play.
-The market makers are the large institutions, typically, the big banks.
+The second level of liquidity is where the market-making activity comes into play.
+The market makers are the large institutions, typically the big banks.

 Furthermore, they’re responsible for keeping the ETF price in line with its net asset value.
-Now the third important layer of liquidity is the EFT provider.
+Now, the third important layer of liquidity is the EFT provider.
 If there is a large buy order, the ETF provider delivers a creation unit of that ETF.

 Can Market Makers Lose Money?

-- We’re so used to having our money taken by market makers right?
-So can they lose money?
+We’re so used to having our money taken by market makers, right?
+So, can they lose money?
 Or is this one of the rare stock market jobs where you only make money?
 In short, market makers can lose money.
 The goal is to make money off both the bid and the ask.
 But if the trade closes at a worse price than it’s opened at, the market maker loses money.

-2. How a Market Maker Smooth the Markets
+How Does a Market Maker Make Money?

 Because of this, they get compensated for the risk of holding assets in the form of the bid-ask spread.